2022-cs244/2022-cs244.github.io/schedule.md

 ## **[Week 5 - Using High-speed Hardware]**

 4/26:
-* Interoperability pre-testing in class
+* Interoperability testing with static routers in class

 ---